AI-ffinity/nmr_tutorials/Sample_Preparation/NanoDrop_tutorial.md

 The NanoDrop spectrophotometer uses **surface tension** to hold small liquid samples in place, eliminating the need for cuvettes or capillaries.
 It operates based on **UV/Vis spectroscopy**, measuring light absorbance at specific wavelengths.

 This tutorial provides step-by-step instructions for measuring protein concentration at **280 nm**.
+In order to do that, one must also know the extinction coefficient of the measured protein.
+This can be obtained via ProtParam tool (see below).

 ### Equipment (available at the NanoDrop station):